adopt-it/terraform-iam-AWS-users/README.md

 - Create roles for each group (users should be able to assume them); not necessary to assign any policies to the roles.

-### Prerequisites 📋
+## Prerequisites 📋

 First, some things you will need:

 ```
-Ansible at least 2.7
+Terraform at least v0.13.4
+You should have a profile configured in your ~/.aws/credentials file
 Amazon console api
-An Amazon AWS account
+An Amazon AWS account (if you want to test only)
-IAM credentials to login to the AWS account (will be provided)
+IAM credentials to login to the AWS account
-Python 3+
-Virtualenv
 ```

-For reference, the webservice was deployed by using MacOS Mojave
+For reference, the terraform scripts were run by using MacOS Mojave